dave31415/trendfilter/README.md

 pieces of information about the model.
 The most import are 'y_fit' which is an array of best fit model values corresponding to each point x.
 The 'function' element is a function mapping any x to the model value, including points outside the initial range.
-These will be extrapolated linearly.
+These external points will be extrapolated linearly.
+In the case that the data is a time-series, this function can provide forecasts for the future.

 We didn't discuss y_err.
 That's the uncertainty on y.
 The default is 1.
 The Huber loss is actually applied to (data-model)/y_err.